 What Causes It?

-- Being age 65 and over in men
+- Being age 65 or over in men

-- Taking some prescription medications, including some antidepressants
+- Taking certain prescription medications, including some antidepressants

 - Hormonal imbalances